ALTER EXTERNAL TABLE

 -

-action to specify whether to drop the column if the column has dependent database objects.CASCADE
+DROP COLUMNaction to specify whether to drop the column if the column has dependent database objects.CASCADEdrops all dependent objects along with the column.RESTRICTrejects the entire drop operation.RESTRICTis the default.

 Examples